Our Approach

 Here's what I know: a lot of builders treat "custom" like a marketing term.
 They call it custom, but what you get is a spec house with minor tweaks.
 They bid low to win the job, then squeeze subcontractors so hard that quality suffers.
 I've been on the other side of that squeeze.
 I once got paid $7,000 to frame, sheet, and install windows on a 1,600-square-foot home.
 That didn't include the garage.
 It didn't include the covered porch.
 Those were "bundled" into the framing package with no extra pay.

 Most homeowners don't see this part.
-They don't know their builder underpaid the framer by $3,000 so they could pad their own margin.
 They just know the windows don't fit right, or the deck starts sagging after a year.
+By the time the problem shows up, it's yours to deal with alone.

 Why we started Timberbrook